Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 Anchor Cafe & Restaurant – We had a nice lunch along our road trip around Mahe Island.
 A nice surprise stop, we had tasty crispy fries and a nice coffee with a delicious apple cake.

-The Luxury Travelers at Anchor Cafe and Restaurant, Mahe Seychelles
+The Luxury Travelers at the Anchor Cafe and Restaurant on an Island Hopping Seychelles Itinerary

 Anchor Cafe and Restaurant, Mahe © The Luxury Travelers